special culture

 Photo: Getty Images

-This romantic way of looking at such a simple action, is a throughline within her work.
-Once she even painted two intertwining flowers on a literal portal—a lover’s door—to protect him and remind him of their love.
-“It’s a bit silly, but there’s a record of the traces, all the marks and the feeling that you fit into the painting,” Wei Wei says of the outpouring of self.
-“You can feel my presence there.
-I see canvas and the surface of a painting as infinite.”
+This romantic interpretation of a simple act is a recurring theme across her creations.
+She once painted two interwoven flowers upon a literal portal—a lover’s door—to safeguard him and serve as a reminder of their love.
+“While it may seem a bit whimsical, there’s an impression of the traces, every mark, and an emotion that you are a part of the painting,” says Wei Wei about the expression of her inner self.
+“You can sense my existence there.
+I perceive the canvas and the painting’s surface as infinite.”

 Life class early work, 2010© 2024 Faye Wei Wei, courtesy of Cob Gallery.